Adaptive Keyframe Selection for Scalable 3D Scene Reconstruction in Dynamic Environments: Experiments

 To demonstrate the generalization capability of our system, we evaluate on five challenging datasets covering a wide spectrum of robotic scenarios.
 We use three static datasets: \textbf{7Scenes}\cite{glocker2013real,shotton2013scene}, which contains challenging indoor trajectories with textureless regions; \textbf{NRGBD} \cite{Azinovic_2022_CVPR}, an RGB-D odometry dataset; and \textbf{DTU} \cite{jensen2014large}, a standard benchmark for multi-view stereo.
 We also use two dynamic datasets: MPI Sintel \cite{Butler:ECCV:2012}, a synthetic dataset with complex non-rigid motion, and \textbf{Bonn} \cite{palazzolo2019iros}, a real-world dataset featuring significant human motion.

 We evaluate reconstruction quality using a suite of standard metrics as in prior works \cite{wang2024dust3r,wang20243d,zhang2024monst3r,wang2025continuous}: \textbf{Accuracy} (Acc↓) and \textbf{Completion} (Comp↓) measure the distance between the predicted and ground truth point clouds, \textbf{Normal Consistency} (NC↑) assesses surface smoothness, and \textbf{Chamfer Distance} (CD↓) captures overall shape similarity.
 To specifically quantify selection efficiency, we introduce the \textbf{Keyframe Compression Ratio (KFCR↑)}.
 This metric represents the percentage of frames discarded from the original sequence, where a higher value indicates greater efficiency and compression.
+Since our primary contribution is the adaptive selection of the most informative frames for geometry, the KFCR and reconstruction quality serve as the most relevant indicators of performance.
+We prioritize surface metrics such as Accuracy, Completeness, and Chamfer Distance over pose metrics (ATE/RPE).